tengcharmaine/tp/docs/UserGuide.md

 1. Enter `help` into the command box.
 A help window should pop up.
 2. You can access help by either:
 - Copying our User Guide's link through the **Copy URL** button.
-- Directing accessing our website through pressing on the icon.
+- Directly accessing our website through pressing on the icon.

 ### Clearing all entries : `clear`
 *Transitioning to a new clinic?
 Easily clear existing data from ClinicMate with a simple `clear` command!*